Federal Vocational Educational Benefits for Disabled Veterans (Chapter 31)

 How and when are the funds paid out?

-The application process can take several months before the student is approved.
-Once approved, the student will be paid each month for the previous month's attendance.
+Once the student begins receiving their monthly check, they will be paid each month for the previous month's attendance.

 Additional information